 Vistra is committed to protecting and improving the environment by serving our customers and communities through more efficient - and cleaner - applications of energy, including improving our operations and investing in new technologies.
 We are also committed to improved environmental protection measures, building on our strict compliance with environmental laws and regulations.
-In addition, we will support and participate in environmentally sound solutions that also help reliably and affordably meet the growing demand for power.
+In addition, we will support and

+Ready to learn more?
+Read the Environmental Principles participate in environmentally sound solutions that also help reliably and affordably meet the growing demand for power.
 Employees are expected to comply with environmental regulations, maintain Company standards, and support the Company's sustainability goals.